-Figure 8-6.
+Figure 8-8.
 Chip Erase

-8.5 Program/Erase Suspend
+8.6 Program/Erase Suspend

-In some code-plus-data storage applications, it is often necessary to process certain high-level system interrupts that require relatively immediate reading of code or data from the Flash memory.
+In some code plus data storage applications, it is often necessary to process certain high-level system interrupts that require relatively immediate reading of code or data from the Flash memory.
 In such an instance, it may not be possible for the system to wait the microseconds or milliseconds required for the Flash memory to complete a program or erase cycle.
-The Program/Erase Suspend command allows a program or erase operation in progress on a particular 64KB sector of the Flash memory array to be suspended so that other device operations can be performed.
+The Program/Erase Suspend command allows a program or erase operation in progress to a particular 64KB sector of the Flash memory array to be suspended so that other device operations can be performed.

-By suspending an erase operation on a particular sector, the system can perform a program or read operation within another 64KB sector of the device.
+Example: By suspending an erase operation to a particular sector, the system can perform functions such as a program or read operation within another 64KB sector in the device.
 Other device operations, such as a Read Status Register, can also be performed while a program or erase operation is suspended.
-Table 8-1 outlines the operations that are allowed and not allowed while a program or erase operation is suspended.
+Table 8-1 outlines the operations that are allowed and not allowed during a program or erase suspend.